Redvers Buller: England

 In England the Royal Corps of Transport barracks at Aldershot is named after him, as is a road in North Camp between Farnborough and Aldershot, and Buller Court in Farnborough (built upon the site of Buller House).
 Two adjacent roads near the underground station in Wood Green, London, namely Redvers Road and Buller Road (adjacent to Mafeking Road), bear his name, as do a road in Brighton, Buller Road in Southampton, Redvers Buller Road in Chesterfield, Derbyshire (adjacent to Baden Powell Road and Lord Roberts Road (after Lord Roberts of Kandahar)), Buller Street in Derby, Buller Road in Croydon and Buller Street and Mews in Bury, Lancashire (yards from the old Lancashire Fusiliers Wellington Barracks on Bolton Road).
 Chatham also has a Redvers Road and a Buller Road next to each other, opposite a Natal Road, and adjacent to roads and avenues named after some other Boer War Generals: Douglas Haig, Herbert Kitchener, Penn Symons and George White.
 Woodlesford near Leeds has a Buller Street and Leicester a Buller Road adjacent to other streets named after Anglo Boer War Generals.
 Brighton also has a Redvers and a Buller Road, along with other references to the war: Mafeking Road, Ladysmith Road and Kimberley Road nearby.
 Buller Road in Exeter is close to Redvers Road, crossed by Nelson Road.
 Exeter School has a Buller House.
 Grimsby has a Buller Street, alongside Ladysmith Road, Durban Road and Roberts Street.
+Until 2023, the pub chain Wetherspoons operated a pub in Crediton called The General Sir Redvers Buller.